When family members don’t believe you have Lyme

 In 2007,“Lymedad” posted this message on a Lymenet discussion board.
 In 2009, I tracked him down and he gave me permission to post it in my blog.
 Since then, it’s made the rounds on the Internet and has been re-posted on many blogs and many websites.
 I’m reposting it now, because his words of wisdom continue to ring true.

-TOUCHED BY LYME is written by Dorothy Kupcha Leland, LymeDisease.org’s VP for Education and Outreach.
-Contact her at email@example.com.
+TOUCHED BY LYME is written by Dorothy Kupcha Leland, Vice-president of LymeDisease.org and Director of Communications.
+Contact her at firstname.lastname@example.org.
 On Twitter, she’s @dorothyleland.